Charlie Byrne's Bookshop: Style

-Charlie Byrne's is spread across multiple floors of the Cornstore.
+Charlie Byrne's is spread across multiple floors and six rooms of the Cornstore.

-It avails of publisher's overstock to provide new books at a reduced price, though these are carefully chosen.
-It sources books from university presses and foreign publishers to provide titles not otherwise often found in Irish bookshops.
+It avails of publisher's overstock to provide new books at a reduced price.
+It also sources books from university presses and foreign publishers to provide titles not otherwise often found in Irish bookshops.
 It typically only sells new full-priced books if the writer is local, or if the topic relates to Ireland.
 It has a warehouse in which it stores tens of thousands of additional books.

-Its annual pop-up bookshop at the Town Hall Theatre during the Cúirt International Festival of Literature is another feature; visiting writers such as Edna O'Brien, John Banville, Seamus Heaney, Michael Longley, Ruth Padel, Manuel Rivas and Allen Ginsberg are among those to have spent hours signing books at the Cúirt shop's renowned antique desk.
+Its annual pop-up bookshop at the Town Hall Theatre during the Cúirt International Festival of Literature is another feature; visiting writers such as Edna O'Brien, John Banville, Seamus Heaney, Michael Longley, Ruth Padel, Manuel Rivas and Allen Ginsberg are among those to have spent hours signing books at the Cúirt shop's antique desk.

 Awards

-Charlie Byrne's was awarded Best Bookshop in Ireland 2013/2014 in The Irish Timess Best Shops in Ireland Competition.

-It was named Ireland's Best Independent Bookshop as part of the British and Irish Book Awards in 2019.
-The award is presented at ceremony in May in London by The Bookseller.
+Charlie Byrne's was named "Best Bookshop in Ireland 2013-14" in The Irish Times's Best Shops in Ireland Competition.
+It was also named Ireland's Best Independent Bookshop as part of the British and Irish Book Awards in 2019.